Payback Period Calculator

 Formula for the payback period with irregular cash flows

-When cash inflows are the same every period (an annuity), the payback period can be approximated by dividing the initial investment by the constant cash inflow.
-However, most real projects have uneven cash flows.
-In those cases, the following approach is used:
+When cash inflows are the same every period, the payback period can often be approximated by dividing the initial investment by the constant periodic cash inflow.
+Most real projects are less tidy than that.
+They have uneven cash flows, which means the correct approach is to accumulate the flows until the investment is recovered and then calculate the fraction of the final period needed.

 Let: